 Many of our top science communicators have pointed out that junk science is rampant and may even find its way into some of the most well-known journals.
 Because junk science is so rampant, it makes it so much more important for scientists, journalists, and the general public to know the difference between sound science and junk science.
 The problem today is the fact that people both unknowingly and knowingly push junk science.
 For example, a writer can pull out bits and pieces of a science story and publish a misleading article.
 Sometimes, articles can be purposely misleading, especially to attempt to get ratings.
 Again, just because something gets published doesn’t mean it’s useful, good science, or worthy of a news article.

 During a Conway Hall lecture, the popular science communicator, Dr. Lawrence Krauss once said:

 Unfortunately, and since so many things are published in legitimate journals, any author has a plethora of claims to write about.
 This is the very reason why you often see many journalists and other online writers passing along misleading information about a journal piece.
-This is also the reason why some of the public is frustrated because they see a “science story” about how chocolate causes cancer today and then the exact opposite tomorrow.
+This is also the reason why some of the public are frustrated because they see a “science story” about how chocolate causes cancer today — and then the exact opposite in another news story the next dayt.
 Correlation doesn’t equal causation, but taking bits and pieces out of a journal article, either purposely misleading the public or just not understanding the science involved, happens all of the time.

 Note: I dislike the idea of hiding information behind paywalls, but this is common practice for many academic journals.
 Although this is a barrier to the general public, rest assured that there are tens of thousands of scientists monitoring them.
 As professors, we have a duty to keep up with the latest sound science, technology, and to communicate with the media and public, if something significant occurs.
 Just realize that the media and public might not be interested in what science has to say, in many cases.